-Bhavna and I are attending a wedding ceremony and reception at Holly Hedge Estate for Andrew and Jacob’s wedding.
+Bhavna and I are attending a wedding ceremony and reception at Holly Hedge Estate for her close friend.

 I'm having fun experimenting with Brenizer bokeh panoramas.

 At last weekend's photo meetup I met a wedding photographer, Chris, who introduced me to a technique for creating bokeh panoramas.
 The technique is called the Brenizer method after it's "creator", wedding photographer Ryan Brenizer.
 The idea is simple but the results are challenging to achieve.

 For those who may or may not have heard of it and are not sure of what this technique is exactly, it’s essentially using a telephoto lens to create a very shallow depth of field as if shot with a wider angle lens.
 This technique makes a dSLR image look like it was shot by medium format.Bui Photos